 We believe that corporate culture, which defines the shared practices and values of our businesses and employees, is the foundation of development of our core competences.
-We advocate the values of "compliance first, compliance creates value, compliance starts at the top", which are deeply rooted in the compliance culture created and inherited by our employees.
+We advocate the values of "risk oriented, compliance first, and the establishment of a fortress-style comprehensive risk and compliance management system", which are deeply rooted in the compliance culture created and inherited by our employees.